csaintilmont/M3/Detailed Requirements and Architecture.md

 14. Sharing: A user should be able to share a post event to his/her friends.
 [3]
 15. Chat: A user should be able to chat with his or her friends and admins.
 [3]
 16. Weather: A user should be able to check for the weather within the web page.
 [3]
+17. Calendar: A user should be able to check for the date in the calendar section.
+[3]